A Texas teen went missing on Christmas Eve. Authorities believe she could be in imminent danger

 By Andy Rose, CNN

 (CNN) — Rosario Olmos spent this Christmas without one of her greatest gifts.
-Her 19-year-old daughter had gone missing the day before near San Antonio, Texas.
+Her 19-year-old daughter had gone missing the day before on the edge of San Antonio, Texas.

 “I thought I would find her like other times, walking, and we would come home together,” Olmos said in Spanish to CNN affiliate KENS.